arm-developer-tools/windowsperf/CONTRIBUTING.md

 # Merge requests

 * Your merge request title should contain WindowsPerf [JIRA](https://linaro.atlassian.net/jira/software/c/projects/WPERF/boards/169) ticket, which is prefixed `WPERF-`.
 Note: our GitLab JIRA integration requires developers to add it.
-  * You can post your MR without JIRA ticket but we will require ticket number to merge.
+  * You can post your MR without a JIRA ticket but we will require a ticket number to merge.
   * WindowsPerf JIRA tickets are in format: `WPERF-[0-9]+`.
 * Make use of labels, milestones, assignees, and other relevant query parameters to create informative pull requests.